Trump, Republicans attack Biden amid coronavirus crisis, street protests | Politics

 Trump, Republicans attack Biden amid coronavirus crisis, street protests

-President Donald Trump prepared to attack Democratic rival Joe Biden in front of a large crowd on the South Lawn of the White House on Thursday, as Republicans warned of a lawless and dangerous America if Biden wins the November election.
-Trailing in national opinion polls, Trump will accept his party's nomination on the Republican National Convention's final night with a speech asserting that a Biden victory would only worsen the crises besieging the country.
+President Donald Trump attacked Democratic rival Joe Biden in front of a large crowd on the South Lawn of the White House on Thursday, as Republicans warned of a lawless and dangerous America if Biden wins the November election.
+Trailing in national opinion polls, Trump accepted his party's nomination on the Republican National Convention's final night with a speech asserting that a Biden victory would only worsen the crises besieging the country.

-"At no time before have voters faced a clearer choice between two parties, two visions, two philosophies, or two agendas," Trump was expected to say, according to excerpts provided to Reuters ahead of the evening.
-"We have spent the last four years reversing the damage Joe Biden inflicted over the last 47 years," he said, referring to Biden's career as a U.S. senator and vice president.
+"At no time before have voters faced a clearer choice between two parties, two visions, two philosophies, or two agendas," Trump said.
+"This election will decide whether we save the American dream or whether we allow a socialist agenda to demolish our cherished destiny."
+Despite the coronavirus pandemic, Trump delivered his remarks in front of more than 1,000 people, standing in front of dozens of American flags and basking in chants of "Four more years!" and "U.S.A.!"

+The made-for-television scene - befitting the first reality TV host to serve as president - stood in marked contrast to Biden's acceptance speech last week, which was broadcast live from a largely empty arena in a nod to the disease.
+Trump's decision to speak from the White House lawn drew criticism that he was using the official residence for partisan purposes.
+The crowd, seated in white chairs inches apart, showed little evidence of social distancing or face masks despite health experts' recommendations.

 The Republican convention has attracted fewer television viewers than its Democratic counterpart on two of its three nights so far, including on Wednesday, according to early Nielsen Media Research.
 A total of 17.3 million people watched the third night of the mostly virtual Republican National Convention on Wednesday, according to Nielsen, fewer than the 22.8 million viewers for the third night of last week's Democratic convention.